othelovieira/othelovieira.github.io/_posts/2020-04-27-setting-up-mission-python-catalina-edition.md

 *** Install pip3 ***
 ```

-pip3 (23.2.1) is automatically installed with Python3 (3.11.5), I would recommend updating it to the latest, in Terminal>
+pip3 (23.2.1) is automatically installed with Python3 (3.11.5), I would recommend checking if there is a newer version, in Terminal>

 ```
   Type pip3 install --upgrade pip